 Six College of Engineering seniors received University Medals, awarded for graduating with perfect undergraduate GPAs: Annelise Annestrand, chemical engineering major from Katy, Texas; Daniel Carpenter, electrical engineering major from Denham Springs, La.; Xingjian Gao, electrical engineering major from Pineville, La.; Phillip Goppelt, civil engineering major from Gonzales, La.; Daniel Kopsco, electrical engineering major from Baton Rouge, La. and Nicolas Moreau, electrical engineering major from Baton Rouge, La.

 In another tradition, the College of Engineering honors those graduates who have earned the highest GPA.
-These six graduates were also presented with the Edward McLaughlin Dean’s Medal of Excellence for earning a perfect 4.00 GPA.
+These six graduates were also presented with the Edward McLaughlin Dean’s Medal for Excellence for earning a perfect 4.00 GPA.
 The award commemorates McLaughlin's 28-year LSU career as professor, researcher, department chair and dean.

 Harry Longwell, retired director and executive vice president of ExxonMobil Corporation and a 1963 LSU petroleum engineering graduate addressed the students and guests at the ceremony.